Two angles are Complementary when they

 A related idea is Supplementary Angles - those add up to 180°

 How to remember which is which?
-Easy!
-Think:
+Well, alphabetically they are:

-- "C" of Complementary stands for "Corner" (a Right Angle), and
+- "C" of Complementary is for "Corner" (a Right Angle), and

 - "S" of Supplementary is for "Straight" (180° is a straight line)